“Jayalalithaa doesn’t deserve Bharat Ratna’’

 Do you think the death of former Chief Minister Jayalalithaa has caused a vacuum in Tamil Nadu politics?

 Definitely it has created a political vacuum.
 The AIADMK was a “single person party” and after Jayalalithaa’s demise, the party leaders are rallying around her friend V.K.
 Sasikala as their only objective is to keep the party in power for the next four-and-a-half years.
 In my opinion, Ms. Sasikala cannot get any vote from the people.
 In all these years, she indulged in backroom politics and people have not even heard her voice.
 If Jayalalithaa was really interested in nurturing her as a successor, she would have given Ms. Sasikala some position in the party and in public life.
 In fact, Jayalalithaa was not particular even about the future of the AIADMK.
 Now, the AIADMK Government has urged the Centre to posthumously award the Bharat Ratna to Jayalalithaa.
 But she does not deserve the award.
 Jayalalithaa faced 15 cases of corruption and the judgement in the appeal against her acquittal in the case relating to amassment of wealth disproportionate to her known sources of income is pending in the Supreme Court.
 She was the only Chief Minister to have spent time in jail.
 She left the State in total disarray.
-Today, Tamil Nadu’s debt is a whopping Rs 5.10 lakhcrore.
+Today, Tamil Nadu’s debt is a whopping Rs 5.10 lakh crore.
 The industrial growth in the State is the lowest in the country and agriculture registered negative growth during her regime.

 The PMK has been seeking to emerge as an alternative to the two major Dravidian parties – the DMK and AIADMK.
 Do you think your party would benefit from the vacuum you are referring to?